 Black, pink or brown leotard, tank top or sports bra; black, pink or brown yoga pants, leggings or spandex dance shorts.
 Black split-sole slip-on jazz shoes.
-(Tan jazz shoes may be worn if enrolled in an additional class that requires tan).
+(Tan jazz shoes may be worn if you have them from last season).

 Boys: Black nylon warm-up pants or sweats and black, brown or white t-shirt.
 Shoe requirement is the same as listed above.